amplitude/GTM-cross-domain-script/README.md

 - This script is specifically tailored for using the Amplitude Analytics Browser SDK GTM with the default instance.
   - If you are using a tag with a custom instance name, please use `amplitudeGTM._iq["your-instance-name"]`.
+  - For Amplitude Analytics Legacy
+    - You need to enable deviceIdFromUrlParam.
+Please set `deviceIdFromUrlParam = true` during configuration
-  - For Amplitude Analytics, you can use`amplitude.getInstance()` or `amplitude.getInstance('your-instance-name')` if you have customized instance name.
+    - You can use`amplitude.getInstance()` or `amplitude.getInstance('your-instance-name')` if you have customized instance name.
+    - `amp_device_id` is designated as the parameter key for deviceId within the URL.
+Please use `amp_device_id` instead of `deviceId` for legacy GTM template.

 ## License